Network

 • Africa Platform of Ghent University Association

-• CESSMIR (Centre for the Social Study of Migration and Refugees), Ghent University
+• Ghent University Centre for the Social Study of Migration and Refugees (CESSMIR)

-• Department of European, Public and International Law, Ghent University
+• Ghent University Dept. European, Public and International Law

-• Department of Public Health and Primary Care, Ghent University
+• Ghent University Dept. Public Health and Primary Care

-• Department of Social Work and Social Pedagogy, Ghent University
+• Ghent University Dept. Social Work and Social Pedagogy

 • Global Health Research and Innovations Canada (GHRIC)

-• Heidelberg Institute of Global Health, Heidelberg University
+• Heidelberg University Heidelberg Institute of Global Health (HIGH)

 • KIT Royal Tropical Institute